therealcyber71/Discord-Lite/README.md

 ## 👀 Inspiration & Sources
 This is basically a modified version of the [*Geeks For Geeks*](https://www.geeksforgeeks.org/) tutorial on ["How to Make a Web Browser using PyQt5"](https://www.geeksforgeeks.org/creating-a-simple-browser-using-pyqt5/).\
-So, I decided to modify it into a web-based Discord Client since it runs Google instances so well.
+So, I decided to modify it into a web-based Discord Client since it runs Google instances so well. \
+I then used [PyWebview](https://pypi.org/project/pywebview/), to improve on some features.

 ## 👋 Contributions
 Any useful contribution are welcome.\